Tenjin25/MarginofVictory/NCRealignment/case_study_2010_house.md

 Democrats, meanwhile, adapted by consolidating their strength in urban cores and fast-growing suburbs, breaking the GOP supermajority in 2018 and again in 2024.
 The most competitive districts shifted from rural and small-town areas in the early 2010s to the suburbs and exurbs by the 2020s, reflecting broader demographic and political trends.
 Many of the closest races in recent cycles were decided by just a few percentage points, underscoring the state’s status as a national battleground.

+Looking ahead, the state’s political future remains closely contested.
+With continued demographic change, legal battles over maps, and shifting coalitions, North Carolina is likely to remain a bellwether for national trends and a focal point for both parties in the years to come.

+> **Transparency Note:**
+> The historical context, narrative, and most analysis in this document were written by myself.
+Table formatting, Python code, and some workflow automation were generated with the assistance of GitHub Copilot AI, based on the author's data and instructions.
+All data tables are based on official sources and have been reviewed for accuracy.
 Data from this period shows a dramatic decline in Democratic representation in rural North Carolina, with the party’s base shifting decisively toward urban and suburban districts.
 Redistricting, court interventions, and population growth in metropolitan areas all played key roles in shaping the partisan balance.
 The era also saw record turnout, increased polarization, and the emergence of new coalitions—such as Obama-Trump voters and suburban swing constituencies—that will continue to influence North Carolina politics.

-Looking ahead, the state’s political future remains closely contested.
-With continued demographic change, legal battles over maps, and shifting coalitions, North Carolina is likely to remain a bellwether for national trends and a focal point for both parties in the years to come.